SEO helps businesses keep their website visible to people looking for what they offer.

 Becoming an expert in SEO also means growing your network of fellow SEO professionals.
 There are SEO groups on LinkedIn you can join, subreddits Aja mentioned, like SEO, and conferences you can attend.
 Broadening your circle of SEO experts grows your knowledge and credibility in the field.

 If you become enough of an expert, you can also speak at conferences in the industry.
 For example, Braden and Victor led a session at INBOUND — their presentation, "How to Grow (Your Organic Traffic) Better" introduces SEO changes, how to adapt to them, and how to use some basic SEO methods to optimize content.

 To start building your network, look at your available resources.
 If you have a LinkedIn account, you can start making those industry connections.
 You can also watch YouTube videos for quick SEO tips and engage with other learners in the comments to pick up tips from peers.

-Based on Braden’s, Aja’s, and Victor’s stories, becoming an SEO expert doesn’t mean you have to start and finish your career as an SEO.
+Based on the stories and tips from these HubSpot professionals, becoming an SEO expert doesn’t mean you have to start and finish your career as an SEO.
 Pivoting from one role to an SEO role and developing your expertise from then on is entirely possible — you just need to be willing to learn and adapt.